 Website (Japanese only) | Google Maps

-Nagoya’s Meiji and Taisho Era at a Glance.
+Nagoya’s Meiji and Taisho Era at a Glance

 Nagoya has a so-called cultural road that runs through the residential district that was once home to Nagoya’s rich and powerful.
-During the Meiji and Taisho era artists, merchants, bankers, writers, and the Toyoda family who founded the present-day Toyota Motor Corporation all lived in the area.
+During the Meiji and Taisho eras artists, merchants, bankers, writers, and the Toyoda family who founded the present-day Toyota Motor Corporation all lived in the area.

 7. Cultural Path Shumokukan

-Shumokukan houses temporary exhibitions from local artists and foreign residents.
+This museum houses temporary exhibitions from local artists and foreign residents.

 Cultural Path Shumokukan (文化のみち 橦木館)

-Entry Fee: Adult 200 yen, child free
+Entry Fee: Adult 200 yen, children free

-Opening Hours: 10:00 – 17:00; close Mondays
+Opening Hours: 10:00 – 17:00; closed on Mondays

 Address: 2-18 Shumokucho, Higashi Ward, Nagoya, Aichi 461-0014